btronome/TheMovieApp/README.md

 ## How to run
 1. Open Android Studio
 2. Clone the repository
-3. To access The Movie Database (TMDb) API, you must obtain an Access Token: Follow these steps [TMDB](https://developers.themoviedb.org/3/getting-started/introduction)
+3. To access The Movie Database (TMDb) API, you must obtain an Api Key: Follow these steps [TMDB](https://developers.themoviedb.org/3/getting-started/introduction)
-4. Replace the following line in the `gradle.properties` file: `access_token`
+4. Replace the following line in the `gradle.properties` file: `your_api_key`
 5. Sync the project in Android Studio, Clean & Rebuild project
 6. Start the emulator and click Run in Android Studio to install and launch the app.